Batteries and Charging

 - Never leave batteries unattended when they are in use or charging.

-- Always place the batteries in the provided charging bag when charging or storing.
+- Always place the batteries in the provided battery safety bag when charging or when being stored.

 - Always follow the charging checklist precisely to make sure the charger is correctly configured.
 See the Charging Batteries section for more details.